 - The Hardware Manual [10],

 - Guidelines for using the TOE [11],

-- Guidance on Current Control Functions [12],

-- The Option List [13],
+- The Option List [12].

-- Guidance for using the interval timer [16].

-Note that the customer who buys the TOE is normally the developer of the operating system and/or application software which will use the TOE as hardware computing platform.
-The documents [10] - [13] and [16] will be used by the customer to implement the software (operating system / application software) which will use the TOE.
+Note that the customer who buys the TOE is normally the developer of the operating system and/or application software which will use the TOE as hard-ware computing platform.
+The documents [10] - [12] will be used by the customer to implement the software (operating system / application software) which will use the TOE.